SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Guessing is easy&hellip; but _stupid._  Estimating is hard."
 - "Assassin?
 No&hellip; more like freelance [psychopomp](https://en.wikipedia.org/wiki/Psychopomp)."
 - "When we're young, we want to change the world.
 When we're old, we ruefully appreciate  how resistant the world is to change."
 - "Life is, annoyingly often enough, an _intelligant sapientes_ sort of situation."
+(IYKYK?)
 - "If you're gonna make me watch this disaster, we're gonna need a _whole_ lot more popcorn."
 - "It's not that I object so much to you re-inventing the wheel, as much as I want you to keep it being _round._"